Beanies

 Decoration should suit the knit, not force the knit to suit the decoration.
 Ribbed beanies do not reward fine-line artwork the way flat woven fabric can.
 Small text, thin outlines, and crowded logos often disappear into the texture.
 Clean embroidery, woven labels, stitched patches, and low-profile badges usually perform better.
 The simpler the knit surface, the cleaner the mark can be.

 For simple logos, embroidery is usually the safest choice.
 It is durable, familiar, and easy for most buyers to evaluate.
 Woven labels and patches work better when the artwork needs sharper edges, more detail, or a more retail-ready appearance.
-If the logo has tiny copy, consider simplifying it before production rather than asking the factory to thread a needle through a bad idea.
+If the logo has tiny copy, simplify it before production rather than asking the factory to thread a needle through a bad idea.

 On rib knit cuffs, a clear, slightly larger logo almost always reads better than a crowded one.
 The best decoration is the one people can recognize at arm's length.